 Colibrí Fellowship at MIRA

 MIRA is pleased to announce the Colibrí Fellowship in partnership with The Resurrection Project.
 The Fellowship aims to strengthen the capacity of community-based immigration legal services in New England.
-The opportunity is open to staff or long-term volunteers of community-based organizations who intend to become DOJ Partially Accredited Representatives.
+The opportunity is offered to staff or long-term volunteers of community-based organizations who intend to become DOJ Partially Accredited Representatives.

 Program Design

 Fellows will participate in intensive training and will receive support with the application to become DOJ Partially Accredited Representatives.
 Fellows will be expected to spend 10-15 hours a week on coursework and fellowship activities, and participate in all Fellowship components, including the in-person gatherings and two overnight retreats.
-The Fellowship will run from September 25, 2025 through early June 2026.
+The Fellowship will run from September 2026 through early June 2027.

 Program components: